jkarni/Garnett/PLAN.md

   associative array.
 - Figure out how a parser's options interact with subparser options
     * (MF: Maybe all global options must be specified before the subparser?)
+- What about inputs that take a list of elements of different types?
+OITList currently isn't able to handle that nicely.

 Writers
 =======